TheresaLui/SelfHelpContent_v2/articles/microsoft.databoxedge/ase-scopingquestion8.md

             "order": 600,
             "controlType": "multilinetextbox",
             "displayLabel": "Additional details about the issue",
-            "watermarkText": "Please provide the details regarding the issue, such as Error that you are getting.", "required": true,
+            "watermarkText": "Please provide the details regarding the issue, such as an error message that you're receiving.", "required": true,
             "useAsAdditionalDetails": true
         },